 1.1 - Write the Problem Statement

 Identify which area or department requires improvement.
-Is the customer care getting poor reviews?
-Identify the Key Performance Indicators that show there is an actual problem.
+Is customer care getting poor reviews?
+Also, identify the Key Performance Indicators that show there is an actual problem.
 For instance, the average handle time is too high in the last quarter compared to the average handle time and so on.

 1.2 - Identify Root Cause

 Try to identify the reasons leading to poor performance.
-Remember everyone is involved in Kaizen, so you need to visit the call centre, meet the customer care representatives face to face and ask them to share the problems faced and reasons for unproductivity.
-You might come to know that with expansion of services, more manpower was needed but was not provided resulting in work pressure.
+Remember everyone is involved in Kaizen, so you need to visit the call center, meet the customer care representatives face to face and ask them to share the problems faced and reasons for unproductivity.
+Thereafter, you might come to know that with the expansion of services, more manpower was needed but was not provided resulting in work pressure.
 Or they were not given proper training about the products and services resulting in confusion.

 1.3 - Set Goals

 Based on the initial data you have collected, set goals for improvement.
-While setting goals, try adhering to the SMART model i.e. the goals should be Specific, Measurable, Achievable, Relevant, and Time Bound.
-For example, your goals could be to hire 50 new customer reps in a month, hold exhaustive training sessions twice a week and reduce average handle time from 5 minutes to 3.5 minutes.
+Thereafter, while setting goals, try adhering to the SMART model i.e. the goals should be Specific, Measurable, Achievable, Relevant, and Time-Bound.
+For example, your goals could be to hire 50 new customer reps in a month, hold exhaustive training sessions twice a week, and reduce the average handle time from 5 minutes to 3.5 minutes.

 1.4 - Prepare Detailed Action Plan